polterguy/phosphorusfive/plugins/extras/p5.io.authorization/README.md

 The logic of authorizating IO operations, is pretty simple to understand.
 Only root accounts can access and modify everything.
 Besides from that, a user can only write to his own files and folders, which are files inside of his personal _"/users/some-username/"_ folder.
-Any user can read from almost all other files, which (of course) is necessary to be able to execute Hyperlambda files in the system, except for these files.
+Any user can read from almost all other files, which (of course) is necessary to be able to execute Hyperlambda files in the system, except that any non-root user cannot in any ways read from these files.

-* The "auth" file or "users" database file
+* The _"auth.hl"_ file, or whatever it happens to be named in your system
 * The p5.data database files
 * web.config and app.config